mccombs/vtech2/content/blog/count-versus-for_each.md

 ---
-title: "Terraform count Versus for_each"
+title: "Terraform count vs. for_each"
 type: "post"
 date: 2021-04-10T18:21:30-05:00
 subtitle: "Don't count on it"